limingwu8/limingwu8.github.io/_pages/about.md

   - /about.html
 ---

 I joined the [School of Electrical and Computer Engineering](https://engineering.purdue.edu/ECE) at Purdue University as a Ph.D. student in Fall 2019.
-I work as a research assistant at the [Video and Image Processing Laboratory (VIPER)](https://engineering.purdue.edu/~ips/) advised by [Prof. Edward J. Delp](https://engineering.purdue.edu/~ace/).
+I work as a research assistant at the [Video and Image Processing Laboratory (VIPER)](https://engineering.purdue.edu/~ips/) advised by Professor [Edward J. Delp](https://engineering.purdue.edu/~ace/).
 Before that I obtained my MS degree in the Department of Electrical and Computer Engineering at Purdue University Northwest in 2019.
 My research focuses on three-dimensional fluorescence microscopy image analysis, and I am particularly interested in computer vision and deep learning algorithms.

 # Education
 * **Ph.D. in Electrical and Computer Engineering**